-Readers often ask us, what’s better for SEO: categories vs tags?
+Readers often ask us what is better for SEO: categories vs tags?

 You might not be sure what WordPress categories and tags actually are, and how they’re different.
 Knowing this can help you use them correctly.